Anukhin1k/mainnet/README.md

 }
 ```

-The value of `catching_up` is `false`, means the block data of your node has been synchronized with the testnet, or it is synchronizing.
+The value of `catching_up` is `false`, means the block data of your node has been synchronized with the mainnet, or it is synchronizing.

 Congratulations!
-You've started a Hashgard Node and joined Hashgard Testnet successfully。
+You've started a Hashgard Node and joined Hashgard Mainnet successfully。

 ## Next Steps